anqoVoube/encryption-api/README.md

 $ python3 manage.py migrate
 ```

-+From now on, you are ready to go:
++ From now on, you are ready to go:
 ```console
 $ python3 manage.py runserver
 ```